yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 3. Local machine or a virtual machine configured with:

-    - A browser, preferably Chrome for consistency with the lab implementation tests.
+    - A browser, preferably Chrome, to be consistent with the lab implementation tests.

 4. Git for Windows